unofficial-analytics-documentation/satellite-docs/README.md

 ----

+This repository contains _unofficial_ **Adobe DTM Satellite Library** documentation.
+The Satellite Library is used for [Adobe DTM](https://marketing.adobe.com/).
 Please contribute!
 This repository and organization needs help documenting awesome analytics products.

 ## Satellite API 🛰